iaincollins/ardent-api/README.md

 # Ardent API

+The Ardent API is in beta as of 8 June 2023.

+This software uses semantic versioning to refect bug fixes, enhancements and breaking changes, routes under /v1/ may have breaking changes during the beta.

 ## About this software

 The Ardent API provides access to data submitted to the Elite Dangerous Data